falcosecurity/falco-website/content/en/blog/extend-falco-inputs-with-a-plugin-the-basics.md

 }
 ```

 * `DockerPlugin` represents our plugin that will be loaded by the framework.
-Embedding `plugins.BasePlugin` allows to respect the [`Plugin interface`](https://pkg.go.dev/github.com/falcosecurity/plugin-sdk-go@v0.1.0/pkg/sdk/plugins#Plugin) of the `sdk`
+Embedding `plugins.BasePlugin` allows respecting the [`Plugin interface`](https://pkg.go.dev/github.com/falcosecurity/plugin-sdk-go@v0.1.0/pkg/sdk/plugins#Plugin) of the SDK
 * `DockerInstance` represents a stream of events opened by the framework with the plugin.
-Embedding `source.BaseInstance` allows to respect the [`Instance interface`](https://pkg.go.dev/github.com/falcosecurity/plugin-sdk-go@v0.1.0/pkg/sdk/plugins/source#Instance) of the `sdk`.
+Embedding `source.BaseInstance` allows to respect the [`Instance interface`](https://pkg.go.dev/github.com/falcosecurity/plugin-sdk-go@v0.1.0/pkg/sdk/plugins/source#Instance) of the SDK.

-For both `structs` we can extra attributes for any purpose we need, like for configuration.
-In this example we have `FlushInterval` which represents the frequency events will be sent to the `instance` by the `docker` client we'll create.
-This attribute will have a default value that can be overridden by `init_config` in `plugins` section, see []().
+We can add extra attributes for both `structs` for any purpose we need, like for configuration.
+In this example, we have `FlushInterval` that represents the frequency of events sent to the `instance` by the `docker` client we'll create.
+This attribute will have a default value that can be overridden by `init_config` in `plugins` section.

 ### The functions and methods

 #### `main()`

-The `main()` funcion is mandatoy as for any `go` program but because we'll build the `plugin` as a library for the `Falco plugin framework` which is written in `C`, we can let it empty.
+The `main()` function is mandatory for any `go` program, but because we'll build the `plugin` as a library for the *Falco plugin framework* which is written in `C`, we can let it empty.

 ```go
 // main is mandatory but empty, because the plugin will be used as C library by Falco plugin framework